mathijs727/pandora/README.md

 All dependencies can be installed through pacman and yaourt (to access the Arch User Repository).
 Travis currently also uses Arch Linux (in a Docker container) to install all the dependencies.

-At the time of writing, the latest release of OpenEXR (included by OpenImageIO) contains header files that are not C++17 ISO compliant.
+At the time of writing, the latest release of OpenEXR (included by OpenImageIO) contains header files that are not C++17 compliant.
 A work-around is to replace the problematic files with updated copies from the OpenImageIO master branch (see Travis as a reference).

+## Projects
+The code base is divided into several smaller projects such that code can be reused more easily:

+- atlas:		``real-time'' viewer based on Pandora
+- diskbench:	very simple file (read) performance benchmark (to diagnose file caching)
+- metrics:		a simple metrics library that supports outputting run-time data to a JSON file
+- **pandora**:	library containing the core renderer code
+- simd:		an collection of (hand written) SSE/AVX wrapper classes
+- Torque:		command-line (offline) renderer based on Pandora
+- Voxel:		mini project to test and experiment with the voxelization code

+## Notes
+Rendering scenes out-of-core by lowering the goemetry limit will not actually access the disk if the computer contains enough RAM to store the whole scene.
+The operating system will cache recently accessed files, resulting in subsequent accesses to be a simple memcpy from a system buffer.
+This is much faster than actual disk reads so be aware when benchmarking.
+In an effort to disable this behavior, Pandora optionally uses Direct I/O to bypass this file cache (see ```pandora/projects/pandora/include/pandora/utility/file_batcher.h```).
+This feature can be toggled in the config header file (```pandora/projects/pandora/include/pandora/```).

+Your disk may also apply caching (in a RAM or SLC NAND cache).
+As far as I know this cannot be disabled in any way.